jason-c-daniels/Jcd.BitManipulation/UPCOMING_CHANGES.md

 - To the end of enforcing the indexers stack allocated and used in place, the bit and byte indexer types will become `ref structs`.
 This carries some implications such as making them non-viable as fields and async return types.
   That's in keeping with the original intent and a desirable change, from my view.
-If you need them to remain heap allocatable, add an issue or open a dialog with me about your needs.
+If you need them to remain heap allocatable, add an issue or open a dialog some other way about your needs.
+- All extension methods will be moved into type-specific extesion classes (e.g. `UInt64Extensions`).
+This will only break direct calls such as ReadBytesExtensions.ReadBytes(myInt,offset,length,Endian.Big).

 ### New Features / Improvements